nurfarahadibah/nurfarahadibah/README.md

 # Hello There!
 I'm Farah Adibah👋

-I'm a first year Data Engineering student from Gurun, Kedah.
+I'm a Data Engineering student from Gurun, Kedah.
 I am passionate and eager to learn new technologies that progress over the years.
 Hold interested and passionate in Big Data, Artificial Intelligence, IoT, Data Science and Machine Learning